adamthompsonemailhippo/slate/source/index.html.md

 Email Hippo is a an email validation service and data services provider you can trust.

-It provides accurate, guaranteed cloud-based email validation technology globally under ISO 27001 standards.
+We provide accurate, guaranteed cloud-based email validation technology globally under ISO 27001 standards.

 Businesses use Email Hippo to get cleaner email data, sort bad email addresses from lists and sign-ups and prevent disposable and other bad email addresses getting onto systems.